Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1
 			// Maximum: 9999999999.0
 			"Hypno Duration"				"5.0"

+			// The explosive damage reflected towards survivors by the Super Tank is divided by this value.
+			// Note: Damage = Explosive damage/Hypno explosive divisor
+			// Example: Damage = 30.0/20.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Explosive damage/1.0 = Explosive damage)
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Hypno Explosive Divisor"		"20.0"

+			// The fire damage reflected towards survivors by the Super Tank is divided by this value.
+			// Note: Damage = Fire damage/Hypno fire divisor
+			// Example: Damage = 300.0/200.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Fire damage/1.0 = Fire damage)
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Hypno Fire Divisor"			"200.0"

 			// Enable the Super Tank's claw/rock attack.
 			// Note: This setting does not need "Ability Enabled" set to 1.